 The House was leased in 1986 by John Bothamley who had already created the YHA Carrock Fell Hostel a few miles away.
 A new staircase was built, several internal walls and three doorways were knocked through to convert the two dwellings into one.

 After much effort and expense (and a chequered history of planning problems!) the building was handed over to YHA and operated as a simple hostel until 2002, when it closed and began to fall into disrepair again.
-But with the help of the previous hostel manager, many volunteers and the Skiddaw House Foundation (a registered charity), the hostel was renovated and reopened in 2007.
+But with the help of the first hostel manager, Martin W, many volunteers and the Skiddaw House Foundation (a registered charity), the hostel was renovated and reopened in 2007.
 It has been welcoming guests ever since, operating as an independent hostel affiliated to the YHA.